 3. Enhanced Record Sharing via GP Connect and SystmOne This is higher level up to full clinical record, more useful level of detail that is can be made available to either other NHS organisations that use SystmOne (e.g. District Nurses, COVID-19 assessment hubs, MIU, Acute GP service or other GPs that you may be seeing temporarily that operate a different computer system.
 Sensitive codes or text or details that have been marked as 'private' will not be shared and notes marked as safeguarding relevant can only be viewed by those with safeguarding rights.
 All users need to have operational NHS Smart Cards and record access is fully auditable.

-If an express dissent to share is not already registered, enhanced sharing will be made available to other NHS organisations that may care for you from Wednesday 29th April up until end of September 2020 as per NHS England guidance.
+If an express dissent to share is not already registered, enhanced sharing will be made available to other NHS organisations that may care for you from Wednesday 29th April up until end of the pandemic as per NHS England guidance.
 There is still however an obligation for them to obtain express permission to view your GP records where practical to do so.

-If you wish to confirm your preference for enhanced record sharing beyond the end of September, please download the consent form below and email it back to firstname.lastname@example.org
+If you wish to confirm your preference for enhanced record sharing beyond the end of the pandemic, please download the consent form below and email it back to firstname.lastname@example.org

 Enhanced Data Sharing Consent Form